LonamiWebs/Telethon/client/doc/concepts/chats.rst

 When using just the identifier to refer to a chat, Telethon will attempt to retrieve its hash from its in-memory cache.
 If this fails, an invalid hash will be used.
 This may or may not make the API call succeed.
-For this reason, it is recommended that you always use :class:`~types.PackedChat` instead.
+For this reason, it is recommended that you always use :class:`~types.PeerRef` instead.

 Remember that an :term:`access hash` is account-bound.
 You cannot obtain an :term:`access hash` in Account-A and use it in Account-B.